aavash-devkota/guess-the-number/readme.md

 - `rand` - for generating random numbers.
 - `colored` - for adding colors to the console output.

-You can find more information about these crates and their usage in the Rust documentation.
+You can find more information about these crates and their usage in the official documentation of Rust.

 ## Contributing